NGromann/SwiftHtmlPdf/README.md

 <field name="{name}"/>
 ```

 Using fields you can output text into the html document.
 Fields can also be placed in Regions.
+When a field is found in your template, SwiftHtmlPdf will call `valueForParameter(parameter: String, index: Int) -> String` of the current `PDFComposerDelegate`. `parameter` is the name if the field.

 ### Fill the template with data
 First create your model and implement ```PDFComposerDelegate```